-• Pedestrian Travel Due to Redevelopment.
+Pedestrian Travel Due to Redevelopment.

 Pedestrians traveling between analysis zones immediately surrounding the terminal were not anticipated to travel underground for one block of their journey.
-A small amount of pedestrian traffic generated by redevelopment in the Transbay Terminal area might, however, use the underground connection to grain access to BART, Muni Metro or destinations north of Market Street.
-The propensity for these people to use the underground connection is limited since either their origin or destination or both would be above ground.
+A small amount of pedestrian traffic generated by redevelopment in the Transbay Terminal area might, however, use the underground connection to grain access to BART or Muni Metro.
+The propensity for these people to use the underground connection is limited since either their origin or destination would be above ground.
+As a result, in the peak 15-minute period, only one pedestrian trip is expected to be diverted from the Fremont & Mission intersection.